 Arqit has only just started to generate material revenues through the commercialization of its products.
-For the years ended September 30, 2020, 2021 and 2022, Arqit generated operating losses of \$0.809 million, \$172.6 million and \$52.1 million, respectively.
+For the years ended September 30, 2021, 2022 and 2023, Arqit generated operating losses of \$172.6 million, \$63.8 million and \$84.4 million, respectively.
 Arqit intends to continue to invest and to increase investments in sales, marketing and product development, and believes that it will continue to incur operating and net losses until at least the time it is able to fully commercialize its products, but which may occur later than expected or not at all.
-Even if Arqit is able to finalize the development of its products and to sell them, there can be no assurance that they will be commercially successful.
+There can be no assurance that Arqit's products or its sales strategy will be commercially successful.
 Arqit's potential profitability is dependent upon the successful development and commercial introduction and acceptance of its products, which may not occur.
-Because Arqit will incur the costs and expenses of developing and commercializing its products before it receives any significant revenues with respect thereto, its losses in future periods may be significant.
-If Arqit is never able to achieve or sustain profitability, its results of operations could differ materially from its expectations and Arqit's business, financial condition and results of operations could be materially adversely affected.
+Because Arqit will incur the costs and expenses of commercializing its products before it receives any significant revenues with respect thereto, its losses in future periods may be significant.
+If Arqit is never able to achieve or sustain profitability, its results of operations could differ materially from its expectations and Arqit's business, financial condition and results of operations could be materially adversely affected